 Crashes aside, what is even more common is something air carriers endure daily – turbulence.
 Numerous times I, an adult, had to be held down by passengers in the middle of the plane’s aisle upon hitting a bout of clear air turbulence.
 I witnessed a man, not wearing his seat belt, who hit his head on the overhead bin when the plane hit a patch of unexpected bumps.
 The turbulence from that storm was so bad on that flight, I had bruises on my shoulders from my jump-seat harness.
 Thankfully, there were not any lap children on board that evening.

-I find it disgusting that the airlines and FAA allow children to sit on their parents instead of being secured in their own seat.
-Forget the statistics that say flying is safer than traveling by car – we’re talking aviation safety not automobile safety.
+Honestly, statistics that say flying is safer than traveling by car – we’re talking aviation safety not automobile safety.
 The point is, turbulence happens every day around the world, airplane crashes do occur and lap children have died in survivable airplane crashes due to the reasons I mentioned above.
 The only way to guarantee your baby is as safe as they can be, especially during take-off, landing, and turbulence, is for the child to be fastened into their own child restraint system.